Out in the Open: Remarks on the Trump Election (2016)

 Kenneth Rexroth Archive

 A huge archive of works by and about the great writer and social critic, who wryly described his main themes as “sex, mysticism, and revolution,” and who was the leading inspiration behind the San Francisco Renaissance of the fifties and sixties.
-Includes a complete out-of-print book (Communalism: From Its Origins to the Twentieth Century); a complete never-published guidebook (Camping in the Western Mountains); a complete never-published anthology (The Poetry of Pre-Literate Peoples); excerpts from his fascinating Autobiography and from Classics Revisited (itself a little classic); a generous selection of his poems and translations from seven languages; more than 100 essays and reviews; his complete San Francisco journalism (more than 800 columns and articles); and links to dozens of articles about him.
+Includes a complete out-of-print book (Communalism: From Its Origins to the Twentieth Century); a complete never-published guidebook (Camping in the Western Mountains); a complete never-published anthology (The Poetry of Pre-Literate Peoples); excerpts from his fascinating Autobiography and from Classics Revisited (itself a little classic); a generous selection of his poems and of his translations from seven languages; more than 100 essays and reviews; his complete San Francisco journalism (more than 800 columns and articles); and links to dozens of articles about him.

-Comics
+Comics and Posters

 Detourned comic strips in the style invented and developed by the situationists.